Deep Identity-aware Transfer of Facial Attributes: Introduction

 \section{Introduction}

-Face attributes, e.g., gender and expression, can not only provide a natural description of facial images~\cite{kumar2009attribute}, but also offer a unified viewpoint for understanding many facial animation and manipulation tasks.
+Face attributes, \eg, gender and expression, can not only provide a natural description of facial images~\cite{kumar2009attribute}, but also offer a unified viewpoint for understanding many facial animation and manipulation tasks.
 For example, the goal of facial avatar~\cite{ichim2015avatar} and reenactment~\cite{thies2016face} is to transfer the facial expression attributes of a source actor to a target actor.
-In most applications such as expression transfer, accessory removal and age progression, the animation only modifies the related attribute without changing the identity of the source image.
-But for some other tasks, the modification of some attributes, e.g., gender and ethnicity, will inevitably cause the change of the identity.
+In most applications such as expression transfer, accessory removal and age progression, the animation only modifies the related attribute without changing the identity.
+But for some other tasks, the change of some attributes, \eg, gender and ethnicity, will inevitably alter the identity of the source image.

 In recent years, a variety of methods have been developed for specific facial attribute transfer tasks, and have achieved impressive results.
 For expression transfer, approaches have been suggested to create 3D or image-based avatars from hand-held video~\cite{ichim2015avatar}, while face trackers and expression modeling have been investigated for offline and online facial reenactment~\cite{kemelmacher-shlizerman2010, thies2016face}.
 For age progression, explicit and implicit synthesis methods have been proposed for different image models~\cite{fu2010age, Kemelmacher-Shlizerman2014age}.
-Hair style generation and replacement have also been studied in literature~\cite{hu2015hair, kemelmacher-shlizerman2016hair}.
+Hair style generation and replacement have also been studied in literatures~\cite{hu2015hair, kemelmacher-shlizerman2016hair}.